Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 4. Run the game by executing the `main.py` file in the command line.

 **Development Team:**
 The release build has been finalized, ensuring all components are polished and ready for the official launch.
-This documentation now includes clear gameplay mechanics and onboarding instructions for an optimal player experience.
+Comprehensive user documentation has been included to support installation and gameplay, clearly outlining the steps needed for new players to ensure clarity on the setup process.
 Post-launch updates will focus on enhancing gameplay mechanics and refining user instructions for clarity.
 - Project Manager: Sync
 - Game Designer: Lyra
 - Dialogue Writer: Vox